QuantumCoherence/tidydataproject/Codebook.md

 In the context of this project, we are requested to extract only "the mean and standard deviation for each measurement".

-The features_info.txt file of the original data describes all the 561 provided variables in details, of which only 18 meet the requirements of point 3.
+The features_info.txt file of the original data describes in details all the 561 provided variables, of which only 18 meet the requirements of point 3.

-To understand what are measurements in this context, it is useful to consider that gyroscopes and accelerometer measure acceleration and rotation rate in the time domain on three perpendicular axes for each sensor.
+To understand what measurements are in this context, it is useful to notice that gyroscopes and accelerometer measure acceleration and rotation rate in the time domain on three perpendicular axes for each sensor.

 In the raw dataset these measurements are first digitally filtered to eliminate noise.
 The acceleration measurements are then by mean of frequency analysis separated in body and gravity accelerations.

 In total only nine entities are directly measured: three from the body acceleration (one for each axis),  three from the gravity acceleration (one for each axis) and three from the gyroscope rotation rates (one for each axis).

 Any other further processing of the data is a derived entity and therefore outside of the scope of this project.
 As we are interested only in the standard deviation and mean of these nine measurements, we only have to extract 18 variables from the 561 available.

 The code of the script run_analysis.R that extracts the requested data is on lines 50 to 62 of the run_analysis.R code.